-On April 18, 2011, the owner appealed Official Plan and Zoning By-law Amendment Files OP.09.006 and Z.09.037 to the OMB for failure by the City of Vaughan to make a decision on the applications within the timeframes prescribed by the Planning Act.
-The appeals were filed in conjunction with the Casertano Development Corporation applications.
+On April 18, 2011, the owner appealed Official Plan and Zoning By-law Amendment Files OP.07.001 and Z.09.038 to the OMB for failure by the City of Vaughan to make a decision on the applications within the timeframes prescribed by the Planning Act.
 The first Pre-Hearing Conference was held on August 18, 2011, where eight parties were identified, including the owner, the City, the Region of York, Magna International, MI Developments Inc., 2272769 Ontario Inc. (Stronach Trust), Tesmar Holdings Inc., and Ivanhoe Cambridge II Inc.

 A second Pre-Hearing Conference was held on November 21, 2011.
 On the consent of the parties and by Order of the Board, the appeals were adjourned for a period of 18 to 24 months in order for the draft Vaughan Mills Centre Secondary Plan (draft VMCSP) and the site-specific development on the Casertano lands to proceed.
-As a result of this agreement between the City and Casertano Development Corporation, the Sandra Mammone appeals were held in order to allow Casertano to submit and the City to process Site Development Files DA.11.072 and DA.12.110 that facilitated the development of the northerly 1.1 ha portion of the Casertano lands (original boundary of the property) for a 5-storey office building that is currently under construction.
+As a result of this agreement between the City and Casertano Development Corporation, Casertano submitted and the City processed and approved Site Development Files DA.11.072 and DA.12.110 to facilitate the development of the northerly 1.1 ha of the subject lands (original boundary of the property) for a 5-storey office building that is currently under construction.

 Following the retention of planning consultants by the City, the draft Vaughan Mills Centre Secondary Plan Study process commenced in May 2012, which involved several consultations and a statutory public hearing in May 2013.
-Vaughan Committee of the Whole is considering the final technical report from the Commissioner of Planning regarding the proposed secondary plan at the same February 25, 2014, Committee of the Whole meeting.
+Vaughan Committee of the Whole is considering the final technical report from the Commissioner of Planning regarding the draft Vaughan Mills Centre Secondary Plan (draft VMCSP) at the same February 25, 2014, Committee of the Whole meeting.

 A third Pre-Hearing Conference was held on May 24, 2013 at the request of the parties in order to provide the Board with an update and to seek a Hearing date.
-On October 18, 2013, the owner formally submitted a revised development concept, shown on Attachments #5 and #6.
+On October 18, 2013, the owner formally submitted a revised development concept (excluding the northerly 1.1 ha), shown on Attachments #5 to #7.
 An OMB Hearing is scheduled for March 18, 2014 to April 8, 2014.